That's My Boy (1951 film): Production

-That's My Boy was filmed from December 6, 1950 through January 10, 1951.
+That's My Boy was filmed from December 6, 1950, through January 10, 1951.
 Location scenes were at Occidental College in northeast Los Angeles.

 Home media

 The film was included on an eight-film DVD set, the Dean Martin and Jerry Lewis Collection: Volume One, released on October 31, 2006.

 In other media

 Television

-A single-season CBS television series based on this film aired from 1954-1955, with Mayehoff reprising his role as Jarring Jack Jackson.
+A single-season CBS television series based on this film aired from 1954 to 1955, with Mayehoff reprising his role as Jarring Jack Jackson.
 Gil Stratton played "Junior" Jackson, and Rochelle Hudson was cast as the wife and mother, Alice Jackson.
+The series was rerun by CBS during the summer of 1959.